 Dr. Stilp completed her fellowship training at the University of Colorado School of Medicine.
 Practicing a work/life balance as a physician, athlete, wife, and mother, Dr. Stilp comes from a successful background in Category 1 bicycle racing and lives in the mountains outside of Boulder with her husband and “very awesome” twin sons (their words, ha!).
 They enjoy rock climbing, surfing, mountain biking and freestyle skiing together.

-Read our blog for the latest on sports medicine, therapy and expert advice on maintaining an active, healthy lifestyle.
+Read the latest on sports medicine, therapy and performance.